1300 088 065

 Student debt isn’t “make it or break it” when it comes to applying for a home loan.

 In summary, student debt isn’t “make or break” when it comes to applying for a home loan.
-The good thing is most people have a HECs/HELP debt.
-So it’s a pretty common aspect of applicants applying for a home loan.
+The good thing is that most people have HECs/HELP debt.
+So, it’s a pretty common aspect of applicants applying for a home loan.

 Should I pay off my HECS/HELP debt before I apply for a home loan?